MorneSaunders360/Powertime/README.md

 # Powertime ![hacs_badge](https://img.shields.io/badge/HACS-Custom-41BDF5.svg?style=for-the-badge)

-A Home Assistant integration to track your sunsynk solar system.
+A Home Assistant integration to track your Powertime solar system.

 # Features
-1. Supports real-time monitoring of your Solar Sunsynk system's parameters.
+1. Supports real-time monitoring of your Solar Powertime system's parameters.
 2. Allows you to adjust the settings of your system remotely through Home Assistant.
 3. New: Now supports adjusting solar settings remotely through the set_solar_settings service.